 Also I was hoping to use the good lens to take a picture of the rare black stilt.
 All I got to do was cross streams up to my waist and take pictures of herons, South Island pied oystercatchers, and dotterels.

-On Christmas Day we walked up to Mueller Hut.
+On Christmas Day we walked up to Mueller Hut on the Mueller Hut Route.
 There is a full 1000m of elevation gain to Mueller, but the first half is stairs.
 The second half isn’t that hard either, except that walking on wet snow at the end gets your feet wet.
 We also went up an additional 100m to Mount Ollivier.